 The AIDC established a Skills Development and Training (SD&T) Department to identify sectors with skills deficiencies, and develop programmes to equip individuals with skills to drive economic growth through the automotive industry across South Africa.

 The main focus of the AIDC is to be the Government’s impetus for exploring solutions for overcoming skills shortages in the automotive industry.

-This has resulted in the AIDC developing scarce and critical skills in accordance with long-term requirements emanating from the automotive sector’s needs.
-The AIDC has as vision to grow the local automotive manufacturing industry from approximately 650 000 vehicles per annum, at present, to around 1.2 million vehicles per annum by 2020; and to double local content production to 70% over the next few years.
-Hence, it is imperative that that the automotive industry possesses a skilled workforce to achieve these targets.
-The SD&T Department’s objectives are to:
+The AIDC has a vision to grow the local automotive manufacturing industry from the current approximated 650 000 vehicles per annum, to around 1.2 million vehicles per annum by 2020; as well as achieve local content production to 70% over the next few years.
+It is imperative for the automotive industry to possess a skilled workforce to reach these targets.

-• build an NQF Level 3 and 4 talent pipeline programme within the automotive sector,
+- build an NQF Level 3 and 4 talent pipeline programme

-• enhance trade and artisan development initiatives key to the success of the automotive industry through a collaborative process thus improving global competitiveness and improving local manufacturing,
+- enhance trade and artisan development initiatives through a collaborative process thus improving global competitiveness and improving local manufacturing,

-• attract students who display exceptional matric grades and want to pursue technical careers such as engineers.
+- attract students displaying exceptional matric grades and wish to pursue technical careers such as engineering